-While it was a fad that many watercolor painters of the same generation had abandoned watercolor painting for oil painting; Chen Zong Ho had persisted and thrived in watercolor painting for more than sixty years, the quality and quantity of his paintings, and the record of being selected since 1973 for eleven consecutive times by the prestigious Japan Watercolor Association to exhibit at Tokyo Metropolitan Museum proved that, he was an outstanding mid-generation watercolor artist of Taiwan in the 90’.
+While it was a fad that many watercolor painters of the same generation had abandoned watercolor painting for oil painting; Chen Zong Ho had persisted and thrived in watercolor painting for more than sixty years, the quality and quantity of his paintings, and since 1973 the record or being selected for eleven consecutive times by the prestigious Japan Watercolor Association to exhibit at Tokyo Metropolitan Art Museum proved that, he was an outstanding mid-generation watercolor artist of Taiwan in the 90’s.
 Not only did he have tremendous painting skills, but also was talented at converting small local places into praise-worthy “magnificent scenes'' throughout his paintings.

-Chen Zong Ho learned to paint by himself from the paintings and pictures of Lan Yin Ding (1903-1979) and Ishikawa Kinichiro (1871-1945, the first educator and promotor of western art in Taiwan) in his youth.
+Chen Zong Ho learned to paint by himself from the paintings of Lan Yin Ding (1903-1979) and the painting pictures of Ishikawa Kinichiro (1871-1945, the first educator and promotor of western art in Taiwan) in his youth.
 When he was enrolled in the Fine Arts Department of National Taiwan Normal University, he was taught by Liao Chi Chun, Chang Yi Hsiung, and Ma Bai Shui.
 He learned the principle from Liao Chi Chun to create orderly theme out of chaos, applying brushworks freely until the effect he wanted were presented.
 He was deeply influenced by Liao Chi Chun in the style formation and color skills, and his sketch skill was mainly trained by Chang Yi Hsiung.
 After graduation, he joined Chang's 'the Ninth Watergate Painting Studio' to continue his learning, and ever sketched the first nude model in Taiwan.
 He would pick up the tree branches along the Tamsui riverside, burn them to make charcoal pens, and sell self-made toys on the street to raise money to buy drawing papers.
 He, as well as other artists in the studio, would work hard to fulfill their dreams of being inspiring artists, and they formed the renowned 'Riverside Painting Association'.

-Chen Zong Ho establish his own trading company later, wholesale business enable him to travel and paint at every corner of Taiwan, imported Japan stationary gave him the chance to see the latest wave of painting.
+Chen Zong Ho establish his own trading company later, wholesale business enable him to travel and paint at every corner of Taiwan, business trip to Japan gave him the chance to see the latest wave of painting.
 He always tried new skill and concept in his painting that he learned in Japan, and shared them with Taiwan's art teachers.
 In those early days, when trying to learn about the latest artistic trends in Japan, the first-person people tended to mention would be Chen Zong Ho.

 Copyright © 2021 CZH Gallery - All Rights Reserved.